The House is on summer break, scheduled to return Sept. 15

 Mr. Speaker, I completely agree with the member opposite.
 When it comes to that, we need to do more.
 We have started, from 2015, making the changes that have been necessary, but we know they have not gone far enough, and we are willing to do more.
 We are willing to take in any further recommendations.

-On the recommendations that have provided by Justice Fish, we have accepted; the work that Madame Deschamps brought on, highlighting the problem that is facing the Canadian Armed Forces; and also the work that Madame Arbour will be doing.
+On the recommendations that were provided by Justice Fish, we have accepted.
+The work that Madame Deschamps brought on highlighted the problem that is facing the Canadian Armed Forces, as will the work that Madame Arbour will be doing.

 We will be taking action.
 We continue the work on passing Bill C-77 and also ensuring we continue to create an inclusive environment for all in the Canadian Armed Forces.